robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

   * Do you see any inbound brute force attacks?
 Can you tell if it was successful?

 > The SSH Brute Force Finding from an internal IP (High Severity) is a function of our environment and can be ignored.
 Let’s evaluate the intrusion.
 First, was the brute force successful?

+### Check Inspector Assessment

 Following security design best practices you already setup your servers to log CloudWatch.
 You’ve also setup automated scanning of instances under attack using Inspector.
 Let’s look at Inspector to see if password authentication is enabled for the instance under attack.

 4. Go to the Inspector Console
 5. Click on Findings in the left navigation